Gabrielle Union: Politics

 In 2008, Union supported Barack Obama in his presidential campaign.
 After working on the unsuccessful pilot for Army Wives, Union was appointed by President Obama to work with the National Advisory Committee for Violence Against Women.
 Obama contacted her specifically after learning that the pilot had fallen through.
 Union participated in the Obama campaign's "Greater Together" initiative as part of his re-election campaign in 2012.
-Union called on Republican presidential candidate Mitt Romney to release his tax returns and birth certificate, noting his father, George W. Romney, had released his own tax returns while a presidential candidate.
+In August 2012, Union called on Republican presidential candidate Mitt Romney to release his tax returns and birth certificate, noting his father, George W. Romney, had released his own tax returns while a presidential candidate.

-The office of Atlanta Mayor Kasim Reed in November 2014 announced a campaign entitled "Take a Stand" and its commission of a short film featuring Union and Tika Sumpter.
-She was named in the 2020 Time 100 list of most influential people.
+In November 2014, the office of Atlanta Mayor Kasim Reed announced a campaign titled "Take a Stand" and its commission of a short film featuring Union and Tika Sumpter.
+Union was named in the 2020 Time 100 list of most influential people.
 In the lead up to the 2020 presidential election, the actress encouraged Facebook users to make sure they had everything they needed to make their vote count by seeking out VoteRiders.

 Personal life

 Union met NFL player Chris Howard at a party in 1999.
 They married on May 5, 2001, and separated in October 2005.
 The divorce was finalized in 2006.
-Union said that when she got divorced she "sort of realized that she hadn't been making sound choices which were the best for her to pursue her hopes and dreams and aspirations and passions."
-In a 2014 interview, Union stated that she may have rushed into the relationship for the wrong reasons, noting that, "In my 20s, I was all about getting the ring".
+In a 2014 interview, Union said that she may have rushed into the relationship for the wrong reasons, stating that, "In my 20s, I was all about getting the ring".
 Union had earlier reflected that she spent much of the marriage "upset", and from the relationship she realized that the men in her life were "just human".

 In 2008, Union began dating NBA player Dwyane Wade.
 They married on August 30, 2014, in Miami, Florida, and she became a stepmother to his three children.
 Union stated in an interview prior to the marriage that she and Wade would be signing a prenuptial agreement to protect their individual assets.
-Union and Wade spent their honeymoon in the Maldives and Tanzania.
-On November 7, 2018, they welcomed a daughter who was born via surrogate.
+On November 7, 2018, they welcomed a daughter, Kaavia James Union Wade, who was born via surrogate.